Skip to main content

 You'll find them on the ground floor of House 6, and they repair phones and laptops, and stock technological essentials such as charging cables and USB sticks.

-The SU Shops & Cafe
+The SU Shops & Café

-The SU run two shops and a cafe on campus.
-They have a shop in House 6 and one in the Hamilton which sell snacks, drinks, and sandwiches as well as stationery, tea bags, and Trinity hoodies.
+They have a shop in both House 6 and the Hamilton which sell snacks, drinks, and sandwiches, as well as stationery, tea bags and other household staples, and Trinity merch.
 The SU shops will generally be a bit gentler on your wallet than Spar or Centra, so it's worth using them.
 They're typically open Monday - Friday, 08:00 - 17:00

-The SU Cafe is in Goldsmith Hall.
-In the SU Cafe, you'll find sandwiches, toasties, sweet treats, and the cheapest barista coffee around.
+The SU Café is in Goldsmith Hall.
+In the SU Café, you'll find sandwiches, toasties, sweet treats, and the cheapest barista coffee around.
 There's also lots of space to eat your food and catch up with friends.
 They're typically open Monday - Friday, 09:30 - 16:30.
-Follow the SU Cafe on Instagram (@trinitysucafe) for updates on weekly specials, opening hours, and more!
+Follow the SU Café on Instagram (@trinitysucafe) for updates on weekly specials, opening hours, and more!

 TCDSU.org